navneetprasad1311/vsd-soc-pgrm-w1/Day1/README.md

 6. **Generating synthesis reports** (`stat`) to check cell count, area, and other metrics.

 This flow demonstrates the complete synthesis cycle: **read design -> synthesize -> map -> visualize -> save netlist -> analyze reports**, ensuring both functional correctness and readiness for further backend flows such as placement and routing.

+---

+> [!Note]
+> For convenience and organized access, all netlist and compiled Verilog files have been stored in the `~/Documents/Verilog/Labs` folder, facilitating efficient simulation and verification.

+---